The What, Why & How of Fuel Hedging

 - UK fuel duty

-Hedging gives you protection for movements in the wholesale cost and UK fuel duty – this is called the traded price (or sometimes the ‘simplified price’).
+Hedging protects movement in the wholesale cost and UK fuel duty – this is called the traded price (or sometimes the ‘simplified price’).
 However, it can’t protect against the commercial costs of your supplier.

 How is the wholesale cost determined?

-The international cost of diesel is determined by independent price assessment organisation, Platts.
-This is used by all organisations involved in buying diesel.
+The international cost of diesel is determined by the independent price assessment organisation, Platts and used by all organisations involved in buying diesel.

 The name of this is the ‘Platts – Commodity benchmark ULSD 10ppm Cargoes CIF NWE ((AAVBG00)’.